-Katie Garcia, an Advisor at Logos Consulting Group and a Fellow at the Logos Institute for Crisis Management and Executive Leadership, has worked in the field of strategic and crisis communication and leadership development for more than a decade.
+For more than 15 years, Katie Garcia has helped leaders and emerging leaders across industries to improve their ability to lead and to communicate effectively.
+She is an Advisor at Logos Consulting Group and a Fellow at the Logos Institute for Crisis Management and Executive Leadership.
 She also serves as Chief of Staff for Logos Consulting Group.

 Katie also served as an interim communication consultant for the Starr King School for the Ministry, where she led the communication department during a time of transition and crisis.
 In addition to advising the new president of the school, she also coordinated and crafted communications with internal stakeholders and the media, as well as created a multi-year strategic communication plan for the school.